Desert Hills

 a man is standing in front of a group of young adults playing instruments .

-In Small Ensemble (saxophone quartet, brass quintet, woodwind ensemble, percussion ensemble, etc.) students play in small chamber groups of 3-6 musicians.
-While preparing a piece of music to perform, they’ll learn how to balance and blend multiple parts in a small group; how to play with precision; listening, tuning, and awareness of other players, and much more.
-Students will be grouped based on instrument, age, playing experience, and other factors.
-If campers sign up with a friend, we will do our best to put them in a small ensemble together!
+In Small Ensemble, students play in chamber groups of 3-6 musicians.
+While preparing music to perform, students advance their technical skills while learning how to balance and blend parts in a small group.
+They also build critical listening and tuning skills.
+Students are grouped based on instrument, age, playing experience, and other factors.

 Electives